mputak/circuitrecognition/README.md

 To use the Circuit Recognition:
 1. Run the `beta_version.py`
-2. Choose an image you wish to digitize
+2. Choose an image you wish to digitize from the file explorer
-3. Enjoy your digitized circuit in the project repository named `ltspice_final.asc`
+3. Enjoy your **digitized circuit** in the project repository under name `ltspice_final.asc`

-You can open the cirucit in LTspice and use it to your liking.
+From here the file can be opened with LTspice and the circuit can be instantly simulated or modified.

+## Methodology
+- CHGD-1152 dataset containing images of hand-drawn electrical circuits was used to train a CNN model [YOLOv5-m](https://github.com/ultralytics/yolov5)
+- The model was pre-trained on COCO dataset and fully trained on CHGD-1152 dataset with positive [results](https://api.wandb.ai/links/circuitrecognition/agtiplrz).
+- The new image of hand-drawn circuit serves as input to a trained model
+- Model inference is sent to necessary processing steps in order to obey LTspice netlist syntax
+    - Verical/Horizontal wire alignment, junction finder, grid relocator, etc.
+- Output is written to a file that is readable by LTspice and ready for simulation through the software.

 ## FAQ